haka-security/haka/doc/user/tutorial/dissector/dissector.rst

         [...]
     end

-This constructor function pass its input flow to the dissector type.
-It will also automatically instanciate our state machine.
+This constructor function passes its input flow to the dissector type.
+It will also automatically instanciates our state machine.

 Selecting SMTP dissector
 ^^^^^^^^^^^^^^^^^^^^^^^^